voceconnect/wp-twitter-cards/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 Helper class to generate meta tags for twitter card support.
+When support is added to a post type, a meta box is added on the post edit view to configure the twitter card properties.

 ## Installation